trainingDay25/MandarinTrainer/README.md

 - Bookmark favourite articles with a star — filter to favourites only
 - Grammar data sourced from [Chinese-Grammar](https://github.com/krmanik/Chinese-Grammar) and [asg](https://github.com/ivankara/asg) — thank you to the contributors of both projects

+### Hiragana & Katakana Chart *(Japanese only)*
+- Full kana reference table available under Explore → Hiragana & Katakana
+- Visible only when in Japanese mode

 <div align="center">
   <img src="screenshots/grammar-library-example.png" alt="Grammar Library - Sorted by HSK" width="700"/>
   <p><em>Grammar Library - Sorted by HSK</em></p>
 </div>

 ### Learning Map
-- Visual snake-path map through every HSK level for both curricula
+- Visual snake-path map through every level for all curricula (HSK Classic, New HSK, JLPT)
 - 20 circles per level — each circle is a timed quiz session drawn from that level's vocabulary
 - Circles are colour-coded: **green ✓** (passed), **blue** (unlocked), **grey 🔒** (locked)
 - Passing threshold rises from 75 % on circle 1 to 94 % on circle 20 (+1 % per circle)